-Institute of Economics, Federal University of Rio de Janeiro (UFRJ)
+Institute of Economics, Federal University of Rio de Janeiro (IE-UFRJ)

-Articles that broadly falls within t he following topics are welcome:
+Articles that broadly fall within the following topics are welcome:

 – Demand-led growth: theoretical and empirical studies;

 – Cost-push and conflict inflation: theoretical and empirical studies;

 – The role of macroeconomic policies in demand-led growth;

 – Macroeconomic policies, personal and functional Income distribution and conflict inflation;

 -Structural change and the role of technical progress: theoretical and empirical studies;